jezinka/AlgorithmsUnlocked/README.md

-# AlgorithmsUnlocked
+# Introduction to Algorithms

-groovy code examples from book 'Algorithms Unlocked' by Thomas Cormen and maybe oter fun stuff connected to the algorhitms
+groovy code examples from book 'Introduction to Algorithms' by Thomas Cormen (CLRS) and maybe oter fun stuff connected to the algorhitms

 *Searching*
 - Linear search